 SEC.
-6.03 STANDARD CONTRACT PROVISIONS
+6.11 STANDARD CONTRACT PROVISIONS

-The contractor will be required to sign the state's Standard Agreement Form for Professional Services Contracts (form SAF.DOC/Appendix A).
+The contractor will be required to sign the state's Standard Contract Form for Goods and Non-Professional Services (form SCF.DOC/Appendix A).
 This form is attached with the RFP for your review.
 The contractor must comply with the contract provisions set out in this attachment.
-No alteration of these provisions will be permitted without prior written approval from the Department of Law, and the state reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.
-Any requests to change language in this document (adjust, modify, add, delete, etc.), must be set out in the offeror's proposal in a separate document.
-Please include the following information with any change that you are proposing:
+No alteration of these provisions will be permitted and the state reserves the right to reject a proposal that is non-compliant or takes exception with the contract terms and conditions stated in the Agreement.